ColinSeger/ColinSeger.github.io/ProjectPages/GrowBot/GrowBot.md

 #### Peak Code

-Here is some of the worst code I probably have ever written but it works surprisingly well
+Here is some of the worst code I probably have ever written but it works surprisingly well.

+Now what could the reason be for this bad code?
+Well it boils down to time.
+We the last day realised that we needed more OMPH when we hit our objects, now one would think we could just use the animator for that and we also thought that but when we tried to use it we realised there was issues with differently scaled objects.
+The fastest way I thought of solving this was this and I am fully aware that the code could have been way better this code got the job done.

 ```C#